testingisdocumenting/znai/znai-docs/documentation/snippets/CLI.md

 # Handle Special Symbols

-If your command contains special symbols like `{` then move command definition to `command` option
+If your command contains special symbols, such as `{`, move the command definition to a `command` option

     :include-cli-command: {command: "another-command {file1} [file2]", paramsToHighlight: ["file1"]}